rtCamp/OneDesign/docs/SECURITY.md

 # Security Policy for `OneDesign`

 At **rtCamp**, we take the security of our software products and services seriously.
-This document outlines how you can report vulnerabilities and how we handle them to ensure our users’ safety.
+This document outlines how you can report vulnerabilities and how we handle them to ensure our users' safety.

 ## Reporting a Vulnerability